vivid-planet/comet/.changeset/wise-moose-argue.md

 "@comet/admin": minor
 ---

-Add props `helperIcon` to MenuItemGroup.
-Its intended purpose is to render an icon with a Tooltip behind the group section title, if the menu is not collapsed.
+Add `helperIcon` prop to MenuItemGroup.
+Its intended purpose is to render an icon with a `Tooltip` behind the group section title, if the menu is not collapsed.

 ### Examples:
 **Render only an icon:**